 Network security audits are slow, inconsistent, and gated on the senior engineer who knows where the gotchas live.
 The good ones take days.
 The bad ones miss CVEs that have been public for months.
 Either way, nobody runs them often enough.

-Built an MCP server that gives Claude direct, controlled access to a Cisco device — SSH, show commands, even config push.
+Built an MCP server that gives Claude direct, controlled access to a Cisco device: SSH, show commands, even config push.
+The audit runs a strict three-phase, max-three-loop structure so every run is cheap and predictable.

-Loaded NIST 800-53 controls and the CIS IOS XE Benchmark into a ChromaDB vector store, so every finding can cite the exact control it violates.
+Loaded NIST 800-53 controls and the CIS IOS XE Benchmark (about 2,400 vectors) into ChromaDB, so every finding cites the exact control it violates.
+Added live NVD CVE lookup, Cisco PSIRT advisories, and EOX end-of-support dates per hardware PID.

-Wrapped the whole thing in a FastAPI dashboard with templated HTML reports, an SSE stream, a Slack audit bot, and a separate Slack 'overseer' agent that can read code, restart containers, and commit changes.
+Wrapped it all in a FastAPI dashboard with templated HTML reports, SSE streaming, a Slack audit bot, a Slack 'overseer' agent that can read code and restart containers, and Cisco's Foundation-Sec-8B running locally on Ollama for scope-aware security chat.

-Gladius is the tool I've always wanted to hand to a junior on day one — every finding comes with the control it breaks and the command to fix it.
+Built so it could be handed to a junior on day one: every finding comes with the control it breaks and the command to fix it.